Everything You Wanted to Know about Camping

 Tent camp spaces are designed to accommodate six adults.
 Two tents are permitted on your tent site.

-Camp hosts are available in each camping area to assist campers in finding their sites and to answer any Festival related questions.
+Camp hosts are available in each camping area to assist campers in finding their sites and to answer Festival-related questions.
+Camp hosts sites are marked with large flags.
 Our Camp Hosts are there for your safety, assistance, and to ensure your Festival experience is a pleasant one.

 Campfires & Cooking